 At the beginning of each round, the player who’s leading the round draws a question card.
 The remaining players write down their answers to this question on an answer card, and turn it in.
 A “best” answer is selected, and the player leading the round must guess who wrote the answer.
 If they guess correctly, they keep the question card.
 If they guess incorrectly, the player who wrote the answer wins the round and collects the question card.
 The player with the most question cards at the end of the game wins!

 Version two of this game is the team building version.
 Players must work together and co-operate in order to win each round.
 Questions for the team game are less personal, and therefore more open to wild and hilarious answers.

 Teams divide into groups of 3 or 4 based on total number of players: a group of 15 divides into 5 teams of 3, etc. Each member of the lead team draws a card, then either covers their eyes or leaves the room.
 All other players work together to select the question card, and remove the others.
 Each team fills out 2 answer cards, and turns them in.
 The lead team must then read the answers, and try to guess which question card remains.
 If they guess correctly, they keep the card.
 If not, it goes back into play.
 The team with the most question cards at the end of the game wins!

 Both versions of the game are included in the package!

-Our Teams Against Humanity download package includes instructions for both versions of the game, a sheet of blank answer cards (photocopy or print more as needed), 24 solo player game question cards, and 24 team player game question cards.
+Our Teams Against Humanity download package includes instructions for both versions of this team building card game, a sheet of blank answer cards (photocopy or print more as needed), 24 solo player game question cards, and 24 team player game question cards.